- Quick start guide

 - Add new Autoreply database user

-- Create SQL database table stucture
+- Create SQL database table structure

 - Setup Autoreply database user